melontini/bootloader-unlock-wall-of-shame/brands/oppo/README.md

 There's not much to say about OPPO.
 They provide Deep Testing too, but only for Chinese models.

+## Oneplus

+Oneplus is also basically the same also using deep testing after a policy update.

 ## Deep Testing

 Deep Testing is the application used to request the fastboot key.
 Internally, it writes the key to the (oplus/oppo)reserve1 partition, which is later read by fastboot.
 Realme and Oppo have different versions of Deep Testing, but the apps are almost identical in function.